andreafailla/andreafailla.github.io/content/authors/admin/_index.md

 Hey there!
 I'm a Ph.D student at the University of Pisa under the National PhD Program in Artificial Intelligence for Society.
 I am also a member of the Knowledge Discovery and Data Mining Laboratory (KDDLab), a joint effort between Unipi, ISTI-CNR and Scuola Normale Superiore.

-My research interests relate to network science methods and their applications for computational social science.
+My research centers around network science applications for computational social science, particularly in the context of online social networks.
-I am particularly interested in studying online social networks and user cognitive, emotional, and behavioral dynamics.
+I’m interested in understanding how users think, feel, and behave in digital environments, focusing on the dynamics that shape cognitive, emotional, and behavioral patterns.